Koober97/World-of-Koober-React/README.md

 ## Description

-- This is my portfolio for my Coding Bootcamp and UNC Chapel Hill.
-It will be regularly update, so for now, it is definitely a work in progress!
+- This is my portfolio for my Coding Bootcamp at UNC Chapel Hill.
+It will be regularly updated, so for now, it is definitely a work in progress!

 ## Screenshot of Deployed Site